inas-argumentation/inas-argumentation.github.io/index.md

 layout: home
 ---

-# INAS -  Interactive Argumentation Support for Invasion Biology

 Welcome to the website of the **INAS** project, funded as part of the [Robust Argumentation Machines](http://www.spp-ratio.de/) program by the DFG.

+# Interactive Argumentation Support for Invasion Biology

 In this project, we will develop an argumentation machine that supports users in and during the argumentation process in a scientific context.
 The goal is to enable users to follow ongoing argumentation in a scientific community and to develop their own arguments.

 Our interdisciplinary team brings together people from Natural Language Processing, Biology, Semantic Web and Knowledge Representation.